RudranshKi/SRAM/README.md

 ### Row decoder

 To address 16 byte memory in our case , we need a 4x16 decoder.
 Which will take 4 bit address as input and then provide output signal to turn on access transistors in the SRAM coloumn array.
+The ***Ctrl*** signal acts as a enable signal for the row decoder so once ***Ctrl*** signal is low , it switches the output of decoder to 0V but when it is on , it allows the normal functioning of the decoder to happen.
 ![Row decoder](https://github.com/RudranshKi/SRAM/assets/110120694/02dcecdf-c576-459d-adcf-de4c7454270d)
 |:--:|
 | *4x16 Row Decoder* |